michtieme/ReleaseNoteGenerator/README.md

 # ReleaseNoteGenerator
-Some python to create release notes
+Some python code to create release notes.